SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 However, an Increment[ScrumArtifacts] may be delivered to stakeholders[Stakeholder] prior to the end of the Sprint.
 The Sprint Review[ScrumEvents,SprintReview] should never be considered a gate to releasing[ScrumArtifacts,Increment] value.

-Work cannot be considered part of an Increment[ScrumArtifacts] unless it meets the Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone].
+Work cannot be considered part of an Increment[ScrumArtifacts] unless it meets the Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone].

-### Commitment[ScrumValues,Commitment]: Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone]
+### Commitment[ScrumValues,Commitment]: Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone]

-The Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone] is a formal description of the state of the Increment[ScrumArtifacts] when it meets the quality measures required for the product.
+The Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone] is a formal description of the state of the Increment[ScrumArtifacts] when it meets the quality measures required for the product.

-The moment a Product Backlog item[ScrumArtefact,ProductBacklog,ProductBacklogItem] meets the Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone], an Increment[ScrumArtifacts,Increment] is born.
+The moment a Product Backlog item[ScrumArtifacts,ProductBacklog,ProductBacklogItem] meets the Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone], an Increment[ScrumArtifacts,Increment] is born.

-The Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone] creates transparency[ScrumPillars,Transparency] by providing everyone a shared understanding of what work was completed as part of the Increment[ScrumArtifacts].
+The Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone] creates transparency[ScrumPillars,Transparency] by providing everyone a shared understanding of what work was completed as part of the Increment[ScrumArtifacts].
-If a Product Backlog item[ScrumArtefact,ProductBacklog,ProductBacklogItem] does not meet the Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone], it cannot be released[ScrumArtifacts,Increment] or even presented at the Sprint Review[ScrumEvents,SprintReview].[UnfinishedWork]
+If a Product Backlog item[ScrumArtifacts,ProductBacklog,ProductBacklogItem] does not meet the Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone], it cannot be released[ScrumArtifacts,Increment] or even presented at the Sprint Review[ScrumEvents,SprintReview].[UnfinishedWork]
-Instead, it returns to the Product Backlog[ScrumArtefact,ProductBacklog] for future consideration.[UnfinishedWork]
+Instead, it returns to the Product Backlog[ScrumArtifacts,ProductBacklog] for future consideration.[UnfinishedWork]

-If the Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone] for an increment[ScrumArtifacts,Increment] is part of the standards of the organization[Organization], all Scrum Teams[ScrumTeam] must follow it as a minimum.
+If the Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone] for an increment[ScrumArtifacts,Increment] is part of the standards of the organization[Organization], all Scrum Teams[ScrumTeam] must follow it as a minimum.
-If it is not an organizational[Organization] standard, the Scrum Team[ScrumTeam] must create a Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone] appropriate for the product[Product].
+If it is not an organizational[Organization] standard, the Scrum Team[ScrumTeam] must create a Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone] appropriate for the product[Product].

-The Developers[ScrumTeam,Developers] are required to conform to the Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone].
+The Developers[ScrumTeam,Developers] are required to conform to the Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone].
-If there are multiple Scrum Teams[ScrumTeams,ScaledScrum] working together on a product[Product], they[ScrumTeam] must mutually define and comply with the same Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone].
+If there are multiple Scrum Teams[ScrumTeams,ScaledScrum] working together on a product[Product], they[ScrumTeam] must mutually define and comply with the same Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone].

 # End Note